-If you're looking for more Buzz-Off items, check out the following: The M.U.S.C.L.E. green Buzz-Off and series 1 Buzz-Off, the Funko POP!
-Buzz-Off, the MOTU Eternia Minis Buzz-Off and Horde Zombie Buzz-Off, Super7's neo-vintage Buzz-Off, and the 200x styled Buzz-Off head from the Heads of Eternia pack.
+If you're looking for more of Buzz-Off, check out the following: The vintage Buzz-Off, the MOTU Origins Buzz-Off, the M.U.S.C.L.E. green Buzz-Off and series 1 Buzz-Off, the Funko POP!
+Buzz-Off, the MOTU Eternia Minis Buzz-Off and Horde Zombie Buzz-Off, the Mega Construx Buzz-Off from the Eternia Battleground set, Super7's neo-vintage Buzz-Off, and the 200x styled Buzz-Off head from the Heads of Eternia pack.